Filtering methods

 You need a quick, one-off view to analyze or edit specific data.

-You don’t need to save the filter for future use or share your view without anyone.
+You don’t need to save the filter for future use or share your view with anyone.

 Key features: